 A PPC report is exactly what it sounds like.
 It’s a report that is used to demonstrate the results of your PPC campaign.

 This is done by taking a look at some key metrics that can help to show how effective your PPC campaign has been.
 By examining these metrics you can see how well the PPC campaign is meeting your goals and what you can do to improve it.
-For a PPC report to be any use, however, it needs to be well structured and use the correct metrics.
+For a PPC report to be of any use, however, it needs to be well structured and use the correct metrics.